zksecurity/RFCs/source/starknet/fri.md

 We rely on two type of hash functions:

-* A circuit-friendly hash.
+* A verifier-friendly hash.
 Specifically, **Poseidon**.
+(TODO: explain why, also should we call it circuit-friendly?)
 * A standard hash function.
 Specifically, **Keccak**.

-TODO: why the alternate use of hash functions?

 ### Channel